hanpfei/audio-echo/app/src/main/cpp/oboe/samples/LiveEffect/README.md

 ### Caveats
-When first time starting audio devices, the stream may not be stable.
+When first time starting src.audio devices, the stream may not be stable.
 The symptom is the strange callback pattern.
-This sample waits half a second for audio system to stablize.
+This sample waits half a second for src.audio system to stablize.
 It is an estimate, it would vary on different platforms.